nvidia-cosmos/cosmos-reason2/README.md

 <!--TOC-->

 ## News!
+* [June 1, 2026] [Cosmos 3](https://github.com/nvidia/cosmos) is live!
+We’re excited to share that Cosmos 3 has launched — NVIDIA’s next-generation family of open omnimodal world foundation models for Physical AI.
+As part of this launch, the Cosmos GitHub repositories have moved to the [main NVIDIA GitHub organization](https://github.com/nvidia/cosmos): [https://github.com/nvidia/cosmos](https://github.com/nvidia/cosmos).
+Cosmos 3 unifies language, images, video, audio, and actions in a single architecture, enabling developers to build agents that can understand, reason, simulate, and act in the physical world.
+Please use the new repository as the source of truth for the latest code, models, documentation, and updates.
 * [April 29, 2026] The [Cosmos-Reason2-32B](https://huggingface.co/nvidia/Cosmos-Reason2-32B) model is now available on HuggingFace, along with its performance benchmarks.
 The 2B and 8B model performance is also included.
 * [February 9, 2026] We have Improved documentation and troubleshooting guidance, expanded platform support GB200 and ARM (torchcodec & inference sample fixed), enhanced quantization and training debuggability, and updated CUDA compatibility
 * [December 19, 2025] We have released the Cosmos-Reason2 models and code for Physical AI common sense and embodied reasoning.
 The 2B and 8B models are now available on Hugging Face.